dslsyeoh/simple-script-engine/README.md

 Overview
 -
-1. Supported 6 types of `operator` list belows
+1. Supported 6 types of `operator` listed belows
     - `EQUAL`
     - `NOT_EQUAL`
     - `LESS_THAN`